hirrolot/datatype99/README.md

 ```
 #define <variant-name>_ATTR_<deriver-name>_<attribute-name> /* attribute value */
 ```

+To access this attribute inside your deriver, you can simply paste appropriate identifiers together.

 (It is theoretically possible to specify attributes right inside a definition of a sum type (as in Rust), but this would penetrate the performance.)